isomerpages/moe-punggolsec/_for-students/Rent a Locker/Step by step to rent a locker.md

 **Guide on Rent-a-Locker Online Application**

-Go to  www.rent-a-locker.com and login as existing user or click “Register as a New User” .

-Register using Student’s Email xxx@students.edu.sg under “Email (UserID)”   Click on “Register” and you will receive an email for activation of your account.
+Go to  www.rent-a-locker.com and login as existing user or click “Register as a New User”.
+Register using Student’s Email xxx@students.edu.sg under “Email (UserID)”.
+Click on “Register” and you will receive an email for activation of your account.

 Once activation is successful, you may proceed to book and pay for a locker as follows:
 1)	Log in your registered account
 2)	Click on “My Booking” and “ADD A NEW BOOKING”

-3)	Step 1: Select a Booking Period then click on “Next”
+Step 1: Select a Booking Period then click on “Next”

 Step 2: Click on student’s Class in 2025 under “Location”